ardorlab/MIDAS/README.md

     pip install stable-baselines3[extra]

 An alternative way to configure the environment is to use the requirement files provided in the repository for pip and conda tools.
-This files are the "requirements_pip.txt" and "requirements_conda.txt"
+This files are the "requirements_pip.txt" and "requirements_conda.txt".

 Congratulations.
 The code is now installed in your local machine.